LukeErren/Stack-Overflow-analysis/README.md

 ## Data
 The data files in this repository is an unaltered copy of the data that can be downloaded from the website from Stack Overflow.
 I used the surveys from 2017, 2018 and 2019. https://insights.stackoverflow.com/survey

+## CRISP-DM
+For this analsys I've made use of the CRISP-DM method.
+It's consists of the folowing six steps:

+### 1. Business Understanding
+From the data I want to answer the following questions :
+#### 1. From which country do most users come?
+#### 2. How many programming languages do the user use?
+#### 3. What are the most popular programming languages?
+#### 4. Does number of programming languages influence income?